rstudio/rviews-community/README.md

 * Read considered opinions about topics of interest to the R Community
 * See what is happening at conferences and user group meetings around the world
 * Learn about new R packages
-* Explore how R is used in various areas of statistics or data science
+* Explore how R users apply R in various areas of statistics or data science
 * Understand how RStudio tools can contribute to enhancing your R experience.

 ## Contribute to R Views